-Find out more about the Creative Case by reading the documents on the right, which sets out our aims for a truly diverse and equal arts and culture sector, and invites artists and organisations to join us with this work.
+Find out more about the Creative Case by reading the documents on the right, which set out our aims for a truly diverse and equal arts and culture sector, and invite artists and organisations to join us with this work.

 Read more about how we are investing in Diversity and the Creative Case

 What does the sector have to say?

 We’ve published a selection of short films exploring what diversity and the Creative Case means to a cross-section of arts and culture professionals in England.
 Hear what they have to say:

 A selection of case studies is also available to read.
 These case studies illustrate real examples of adaptive resilience, provide examples of good practice and explore some of the dilemmas and tensions inherent in embracing the Creative Case for Diversity.